 Moves against single-use plastics

 In the midst of all this, Dubai Airports announced that they are banning all single use plastics from this year, and Abu Dhabi declared efforts to ‘substantially’ reduce single use plastic by 2021.

 Entities such as the Knowledge and Human Development Authority (KHDA) and Dubai Municipality’s food court are also switching to tap water, so it is on the wider agenda.

 The UN have called for global action to beat plastic pollution.

 The numbers are daunting: from 400 million tonnes of plastic waste produced each year, 36 per cent is single use, and water bottles are a big offender, especially in this region where the prevalence and trend for buying bottled water is so high.

-At the heart of the debate is the desire for the UAE to become sustainable, the Expo 2020 is a world event and as such they risk their reputation if seen to be ignoring such a great issue of todays times. we salute the efforts they are making and wish the area well for the future, of course we also wish them a truly fantastic Expo later this year single use plastic free!
+At the heart of the debate is the desire for the UAE to become sustainable, the Expo 2020 is a world event and as such they risk their reputation if seen to be ignoring such a great issue of today's times. we salute the efforts they are making and wish the area well for the future.
+We also wish them a truly fantastic Expo later this year, hopefully single-use plastic free!

 For more information of reusable water bottles go to www.foshbottle.com